Skip to content

 • Covering cables and wires that cross walkways

-• Making sure the work area and walkways are well lit
+• Making sure that work areas and walkways are well lit

-• Clean your area as you work don’t leave the mess for others to clean
+• Cleaning your area as you work and not leaving the mess for others to clean

-• Check for fall hazards daily and alert your foreman if you see something
+• Checking for fall hazards daily and alerting your foreman if you see something

-• Have a laydown yard for extra materials and keep it picked up
+• Having a laydown yard for extra materials and keeping it picked up

-• Salt sidewalks, parking lots, and other highly traveled areas during winter (Read more about preventing winter slips, trips, and falls)
+• Salting sidewalks, parking lots, and other highly-traveled areas during winter (read more about preventing winter slips, trips, and falls)

-Slips, trips, and falls can happen on any walking surface but, if that surface is uneven or if it is made of materials that provide little traction this chance can be increased greatly.
-Ways you can improve your walkways on your construction site can include:
+Slips, trips, and falls can happen on any walking surface, but if that surface is uneven or made of materials that provide little traction, they can be even more dangerous.
+Ways you can improve walkways on your construction site include:

-• Make sure there are mats or pressure-sensitive abrasive strips
+• Making sure there are mats or pressure-sensitive abrasive strips

-• Ask for the flooring to be replaced or painted if you notice it creates a hazard
+• Asking for the flooring to be replaced or painted if you notice it creates a hazard

-• Pay attention to where you are walking
+• Paying attention to where you are walking

-If you notice a walking surface that is uneven or that needs some work bring it to the attention of your foreman so they can correct the issue if it is something you can not do.
+If you notice a walking surface that is uneven or needs work, bring it to the attention of your foreman so they can correct the issue if it’s something you can’t do.
 Also, make your coworkers aware of the hazard to decrease the risk of someone else getting hurt.

 Footwear

-The footwear you chose to wear to a worksite has a huge impact on if you are safe.
-You should not wear tennis shoes on a worksite, always wear work boots.
-Your work boots should be the proper fit with treads to reduce the risk of slips, trips, and falls.
+The footwear you chose to wear to a worksite has a huge impact on your safety.
+You should not wear tennis shoes on a worksite.
+Always wear work boots.
+Your work boots should fit properly and have treads to reduce the risk of slips, trips, and falls.
 To reduce your risks:

 • Wear work boots that fit snugly and that have slip-resistant soles